TensorSocket: Shared Data Loading for Deep Learning Training: Going Forward

-\tensorsockets alleviates a range of computational and resource-dependent bottlenecks.
-We believe \tensorsockets is valuable for other areas that employ computationally heavy transformations or augmentations, such as with video data.
-In general, DL training workloads that are prone to exhibit input-bound pipelines or a high degree of CPU utilization can benefit greatly from shared data loading.
-If used on workloads in the cloud with similar characteristics as those presented in our work, \tensorsockets may reduce costs up to a substantial 50\% reduction as shown in \Cref{sec:results}.
+\textbf{Target Workloads.} \tensorsockets alleviates a range of computational and resource-dependent bottlenecks.
+In general, small scale DL training workloads that are prone to exhibit input-bound pipelines or a high degree of CPU utilization can benefit greatly from shared data loading.
+If used on workloads in the cloud with similar characteristics as those presented in our work, which are prevalent in practice \cite{hypesustainability}, \tensorsockets may reduce costs up to a substantial 50\% reduction as shown in \Cref{sec:results}.

 Achieving these benefits does require some conditions to be met.
 Training jobs have to be collocated to make use of a shared data loader and are required to train with similar speed on the same dataset.
 Loosening up these requirements may allow shared data loading to become an attractive option for more workloads, though, that may come at the cost of reduced benefits.